webexpo/webexpo_r_lib/README.md

 -----------------------------------------------------------------------------------------------------

- The Webexpo librairies are licensed under the Apache License, Version 2.0 (the "License");You may obtain a copy of the License at
+ The Webexpo librairies are licensed under the Apache License, Version 2.0 (the "License").
+You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0